Automattic/mongoose/docs/further_reading.md

 This course is a great introduction to building a RESTful API with [Express](http://expressjs.com/) and Mongoose.
-The instructor is [Scott Moss](https://frontendmasters.com/teachers/scott-moss/), a serial entrepreneur and former intructor at [Hack Reactor](https://www.hackreactor.com/), San Francisco's number one coding bootcamp.
+The instructor is [Scott Moss](https://frontendmasters.com/teachers/scott-moss/), a serial entrepreneur and former instructor at [Hack Reactor](https://www.hackreactor.com/), San Francisco's number one coding bootcamp.

 <div style="clear: both"></div>
 <br><br>